git authentication specify user and email: jbcodeforce or I22Scode

 git remote set-url origin <url>

-• git log -10 --stat: To see the last 10 commits done on master
+• git log -10 --stat: To see the last 10 commits done on main

 • disable using ssl: git config --global http.sslverify false